alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Building _Nvidia_GPU_driver_container_image.md

-# Creating container based Nvidia GPU driver
+# Creating a container based Nvidia GPU driver

 ## Purpose
 These steps outlines building process of the container based Nvidia GPU driver for SUSE Linux Enterprise Server in the large Kubernetes environment.